Legislative & Court Services Department

 The notice allows the staff to quickly access many of the policies regarding access to the documents/information held by the City of Barrie.

-The R&I staff are available for consultation with the public and advise clients on questions and issues about access to information.
+The Information Management and Privacy staff are available for consultation with the public and advise clients on questions and issues about access to information.

 Information is quickly and easily available to the public through the website.
 The public have regular access to the following types of information: Council Minutes, Agendas, Community Services Directory, commonly requested by-laws (Traffic, Zoning, Official Plan, etc.) press releases, operating budget, tax rates, preauthorized payments information, Financial Statements (City), Municipal Performance Measurement Reports, credit rating, the mandate for each council committee, tender and bid opportunities information, quarterly water supply report, official plan information, etc.